simonescaccia/IoTProject/Design.md

 * MCU near the water source (connected through a power cord) called CHIEF
 * MCU near the pipeline fork (using a battery) called FORK, with an ID for the fork and a NUMBER for each branch water flow sensor
 * MCU connected to a water flow sensor at valve site (using a battery) called BRANCH and with a NUMBER (consistent with the NUMBER value in the relative FORK)

-### Cloud system

-Data are stored on AWS for long term storage.
-These data can then be queried by farmers in order to gain insights about water usage and pipeline leakages.

 ## Prototype architecture